Verified identity decentralized with blockchain technology.

 Civic’s Secure Identity Platform (SIP) uses a verified identity for multi-factor authentication on web and mobile apps without the need for usernames or passwords.

 User authentication is a growing security threat that organizations face today.
 With identity theft and data breach numbers reaching new heights every year, businesses pay millions of dollars to ensure that the transactions on their servers are authentic.
-Hackers steal identities and impersonate valid customers, racking up thousands of dollars of fraudulent charges.

 Through our decentralized architecture with the blockchain and biometrics on the mobile device, our platform provides multi-factor authentication without a username, password, third-party authenticator, or physical hardware token.